SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

 Installing a custom ROM on your Moto G could be a tedious process.
 But there is an easier solution for this!
 You can have all those features of a custom ROM in your stock ROM without any hassle ( a little hassle).

 ##Steps in brief
+Our main goal is to install Xposed Framework on your device.
+[What is Xposed Framework?](http://www.xda-developers.com/android/android-basics-101-understanding-xposed-framework-xda-developer-tv/)
 * Backup all your data (may be on your PC) because unlocking the bootloader on a Motorola device will automatically wipe all device data
 * Root your phone (Unlocking the device)
 * Install Recovery